-Our President and CEO shares a statement on our sustainability strategy on page 3 of our ESG Report.
+Our President and CEO shares a statement on our sustainability strategy on page 4 of our ESG Report.

-2-23: POLICY COMMITMENTS
+2-23: Policy Commitments

-Westlake's commitment to being a responsible business is set out in multiple publicly available documents including our Code of Conduct, Supplier Code of Conduct (Suppliers' Code), Conflict Minerals statement, California Supply Chain Transparency Act which includes provisions on human rights.
+Westlake's commitment to being a responsible business is set out in multiple publicly available documents, including our Code of Conduct, Supplier Code of Conduct (Suppliers' Code), Conflict Minerals statement, and California Supply Chain Transparency Act, which includes provisions on human rights.
 These policies set standards and commitments for our customers, employees, and local communities.

 Furthermore, Westlake has committed to promoting the United Nations' Sustainable Development Goals (SDGs), which provide us with key business opportunities while allowing us to advance to a more sustainable future.
-We also promote Sustainability Accounting Standards Board and are active in several interest and trade associations, sectoral associations, and scientific and research organizations.
+We also are active in several trade associations, sectoral associations, and scientific and research organizations.

-Additional information on our policy commitments throughout our ESG Report and on our ESG webpage.
+Additional information on our policy commitments can be found throughout our ESG Report and on our ESG webpage.

-2-24: EMBEDDING POLICY COMMITMENTS
+2-24: Embedding Policy Commitments

-Our Code and Suppliers' Code ensures our operations, employees and senior leadership adhere to our core values and our commitments to responsible business conduct.
+Our Code of Conduct and Suppliers' Code ensure our operations, employees and senior leadership adhere to our core values and our commitments to responsible business conduct.
 Operating with integrity and in an ethical manner is central to our business and is interwoven into our risk management strategies and processes as set by our Board of Directors and its committees on an annual basis.
 From the feedstocks we use and products we develop to how we engage with local communities, our commitment to the SDGs and responsible business are managed at the site level up through to our Board of Directors.
 We reference how we embed our policy commitments into our business operations and strategies throughout this appendix.